squeeks/glossy/README.md

 glossy
 ===========

 glossy aims to be a very generic yet powerful library for both producing and also parsing raw syslog messages.
-The library aims to be capable of adhearing to both RFC 3164 and RFC 5424 and by itself does no network interactions, it's up to you to use this library as a syslog producer, a consumer, relay or something else entirely.
+The library aims to be capable of adhearing to RFC 3164, RFC 5424 and RFC 5848 and by itself does no network interactions, it's up to you to use this library as a syslog producer, a consumer, relay or something else entirely.
 In addition, glossy has no dependencies and can be bootstrapped to operate in browser or other non-node.js environments.

 Parsing